menu

 Lone Tree is a very small city located in the state of Iowa.
 With a population of 1,341 people and just one neighborhood, Lone Tree is the 323rd largest community in Iowa.

-Because occupations involving physical labor dominate the local economy, Lone Tree is generally considered to be a blue-collar town.
-42.16% of the Lone Tree workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lone Tree is a blue-collar town, with 42.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lone Tree is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Lone Tree who work in office and administrative support (15.22%), management occupations (10.35%), and healthcare (5.48%).

-Lone Tree is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Lone Tree is a great place for families with children to consider.
+First of all, many other families with children live here, making Lone Tree a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Lone Tree has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Lone Tree’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The per capita income in Lone Tree in 2022 was $40,537, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $162,148 for a family of four.
 However, Lone Tree contains both very wealthy and poor people as well.